-Note that the second and third characters are digits, not letters; e.g., 0 is the digit zero, not the letter O. The last letter of each routine name almost always appears as 'F' in the documentation, but may be changed to 'E' in some single precision implementations (see Section 1.6).
-Chapters C05, D03 and E04 have some routines whose last letter is 'A' rather than 'F' ('B' in some single precision implementations).
+Note that the second and third characters are digits, not letters; e.g., 0 is the digit zero, not the letter O. The last letter of each routine name almost always appears as 'F' in the documentation.
+Chapters C05, D03 and E04 have some routines whose last letter is 'A' rather than 'F'.
 An 'A' version is always paired with an 'F' routine, the 'A' version being safe to use in a multithreaded environment, but otherwise having identical functionality to the 'F' version.

-Chapter F06 (Linear Algebra Support Routines) contains all the Basic Linear Algebra Subprograms, BLAS, with NAG-style names as well as with the actual BLAS names, e.g., F06AAF (SROTG/DROTG).
-The names in brackets are the equivalent single and double precision BLAS names respectively.
+Chapter F06 (Linear Algebra Support Routines) contains all the Basic Linear Algebra Subprograms, BLAS, with NAG-style names as well as with the actual BLAS names, e.g., F06PAF (DGEMV).
+The names in brackets are the equivalent double precision BLAS names.
 Chapter F07 (Linear Equations (LAPACK)) and Chapter F08 (Least-squares and Eigenvalue Problems (LAPACK)) contain routines derived from the LAPACK project.
-Like the BLAS, these routines have NAG-style names as well as LAPACK names, e.g., F07ADF (SGETRF/DGETRF).
+Like the BLAS, these routines have NAG-style names as well as LAPACK names, e.g., F07ADF (DGETRF).
 Details regarding these alternate names can be found in the relevant Chapter Introductions.

-In order to take full advantage of machine-specific versions of BLAS and LAPACK routines provided by some computer hardware vendors, you are encouraged to use the BLAS and LAPACK names (e.g., SROTG/DROTG and SGETRF/DGETRF) rather than the corresponding NAG-style names (e.g., F06AAF and F07ADF) wherever possible in your programs.
+In order to take full advantage of machine-specific versions of BLAS and LAPACK routines provided by some computer hardware vendors, you are encouraged to use the BLAS and LAPACK names (e.g., DGEMV and DGETRF) rather than the corresponding NAG-style names (e.g., F06PAF and F07ADF) wherever possible in your programs.